 Both alpha and beta-carotene are powerful antioxidants, believed to have a preventative effect in our bodies against a wide range of diseases by protecting against free radical damage.
 This free radical damage is also responsible for many of the visible signs of aging.

 Alongside vitamin E and alpha and beta-carotene, cold pressed avocado oil antioxidant benefits also include lutein, especially helpful for our eyes.
 Lutein is a xanthophyll carotenoid that is concentrated in the macula region of our eyes and absorbs excess blue light, which can damage our vision.

-Certainly unhealthy heat processed oils like cottonseed, corn, soy or canola oil, but also healthy oils like olive oil, due to its far higher smoke point.
+Certainly unhealthy heat processed oils like cottonseed, corn, soy or canola oil, but also healthy oils like olive oil, due to its far higher smoke point and avocado’s extra health benefits.
 The fact that it tastes great too makes it even better.

 If you’re interested in giving avocado oil a try, for both its beneficial nutrition and superior flavor, this page has some of the best options available.